garu/Dancer-Plugin-Auth-Google/README.md

 Dancer-Plugin-Auth-Google
 =========================

-This plugin provides a simplpe way to authenticate your users through Google's OAuth API.
+This plugin provides a simple way to authenticate your users through Google's OAuth API.
 It provides you with a helper to build easily a redirect to the authentication URI, defines automatically a callback route handler and saves the authenticated user to your session when done.